jacobmealey/frasm/README.md

 frasm is an assembler written in Rust speicifally for the MIPs architecture.
 This is my first time writing anything bigger than a
 `Hello, World!` in Rust.
 As of right now (Oct 2021) it is a relatively dumb assembler that is still being developed.

+I am building this project for the purpose of learning rust, I have done little toy examples and hello worlds but I have yet to sit down and build out a project with it yet.

 to see whats being worked on visit the [projects](https://github.com/jacobmealey/frasm/projects/1) page.

 ## Building and Running